dotnet/csharplang/proposals/extensions.md

 This question was raised in LDM 2024-07-22 but was not resolved.

-## Open issue: allow variance in implicit extension compatibility
+## Open issue: allow variance in extension compatibility

 The current rules are pretty strict:
 > a possible type substitution on the type parameters of `X` yields underlying type `U`,